 - How can I help?

-Human rights defenders (HRDs) in Guatemala are increasingly subjected to death threats, physical attacks, acts of harassment, surveillance, stigmatisation, judicial harassment, arbitrary detention, forced disappearance and killings.
+Human rights defenders (HRDs) in Guatemala are subjected to death threats, physical attacks, acts of harassment, surveillance, stigmatisation, judicial harassment, arbitrary detention, forced disappearance and killings.
 Many of the violations are carried out by clandestine security structures and illegal groups.
 The exceptionally high level of impunity enjoyed by the perpetrators increases the risk exponentially for HRDs.

 A serious issue is the unfair use of criminal proceedings in order to prevent HRDs from carrying out their legitimate human rights activities.
 Many criminal proceedings are launched by private companies related to the mining sector and the construction of dams, accusing HRDs of crimes such as acts of terrorism, usurpation of land, kidnappings and others.
-As part of the criminalisation process, campaigns of defamation and stigmatisation of HRDs have been carried out by both state and non-state actors, particularly transnational companies and right-wing media publications.
+As part of the criminalisation process, campaigns of defamation and stigmatisation have been carried out by both state and non-state actors, particularly transnational companies and right-wing media publications.
 State authorities continue to publish statements and press releases in which they publicly incriminate HRDs on unverified charges.
 Such defamation campaigns and written threats released publicly through print media or social media have an immediate impact on the work of human rights defenders.

 A climate of impunity in regard to human rights violations still prevails in the country, few attacks against HRDs are investigated and even fewer result in convictions.